Round up your Western pals because it's time to play at the dude ranch with these cowboy-themed party games and activities.

 04 of 13

-Gather your party guests for some old west lasso tossing.
-Because real lassos can be dangerous, however, consider using a hula hoop or rope rings instead.
+Gather your party guests for some Old West lasso tossing.
+Because real lassos can be dangerous, you should consider using a hula hoop or rope rings instead.
 Place a rocking horse or sawhorse at a fair distance from the line where players will stand.
 Give each player three tries to loop the lasso around the horse’s neck.

 If you don’t have a rocking horse, try staking a stick horse into the ground.Continue to 5 of 13 below.